 Its uses in Japan also go beyond the kitchen: on the winter solstice, people traditionally bathe in hot water with whole yuzu fruits floating on it.
 This strongly aromatic yuzu bath is said to prevent you from catching colds, moisturise the skin and relax the mind and body.

-It’s almost impossible to get hold of fresh yuzu in the UK, but some supermarkets sell yuzu juice, which is a good substitute.
-I used this one from Waitrose, but you can also buy it from Asian supermarkets.
+It’s very hard to get hold of fresh yuzu in the UK, but some supermarkets sell bottled yuzu juice, which is a good substitute.
+You can also buy bottled yuzu juice from Asian supermarkets.

 Agar is a natural jelly-like substance that comes from algae.
-It was first discovered in Japan in the 17th century, where it is known as kanten.
 It’s very healthy as it’s around 80% fibre.
 It’s used in many traditional Japanese desserts, such as anmitsu.
-You’ll be able to get hold of agar jelly in local health stores, Asian supermarkets, and hopefully your local supermarket too!
+You’ll be able to get hold of agar jelly in local health stores, Asian supermarkets, and maybe even your local supermarket too!

 The ginger syrup adds a warming, spicy and slightly piquant edge to the heady aroma of the yuzu.
 It is completely optional though, as the yuzu agar jelly alone tastes delicious by itself too.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.